-Literary & Media Manager/ Producer\ 206-466-1773 (PT) Sharlene@MartinLit.com www.MartinLiteraryManagement.com
+Literary & Media Manager/ Producer 206-466-1773 (PT)

+Sharlene@MartinLit.com www.MartinLiteraryManagement.com

-\SharleneMartin is attached as an EP to MLM projects per contractual agreement with clients.
+Sharlene Martin is attached as an EP to MLM projects per contractual agreement with clients.

-Sharlene Martin began her working career for American Airlines and quickly moved up the ranks to be one of 14 Flight Attendant Recruiters hiring their first male flight attendants in the NY, NJ, CT area.
-Shortly after that, in 1985 she founded Helping Hands, the very first American nanny agency servicing the tri-state area and founding the International Nanny Association.
-She was named Entrepreneur Magazine's Homebased Entrepreneur of the Year and was named Connecticut Entrepreneur of the Year by the CT Chamber of Commerce.
+Sharlene Martin began her business career in 1985 by founding Helping Hands, an employee placement agency, and shortly thereafter was named Entrepreneur Magazine's Homebased Entrepreneur of the Year.
 That led to the Harvard Business School using her agency, Helping Hands, as a case study for their students.

-She was also honored and presented with the Spirited Woman Award in New York City in 1987 by Sherry Lansing.
-She sold her company when she moved to California in 1990.
+Born, raised and schooled in Connecticut, she was later recognized with the title of Entrepreneur of the Year by the Connecticut Chamber of Commerce.
+She was also honored and presented with the Spirited Woman Award in New York City in 1987 by Sherry Lansing for supporting women in the workplace.
+Sharlene sold her company when she moved to California in 1990 and spent several years at various key creative positions in the entertainment industry while raising her two children.

-She began working in television in 1993 as a partner in Martin/ Walker-Lampley Productions, a company formed with Bree Walker, a prominent CBS news anchor.
-She later spent time as a reality television developer for Media Savvy, and as an Associate Casting Director for the famed Casting Director, Joy Todd.
-Her most challenging project for film was casting the movie "Gods and Generals," with 156 speaking roles.
-She spent several years at various key creative positions in the entertainment industry while raising her two children while they attended Oakwood School.
 In 2003, after a meeting with a screenwriter/author (who later became her husband!) she was encouraged to form her own literary agency--- Martin Literary & Media Management.

-She chose to primarily represent adult nonfiction, a genre she continues to love to this day, although Martin Literary Mgmt. has a team of seven who represent all popular genres of books.
+She chose to primarily represent adult nonfiction, a genre she continues to love to this day, although Martin Literary & Media Management has a team of eight who represent all popular genres of books.

 Sharlene has represented some of the top true crime books in publishing and conducts her business with a strict policy that any crime-related book she represents must always be told to benefit the victim, never the perpetrator.
 Here are just a few of her notable true crime book sales: